MattWindsor91/roslyn/concepts/docs/compare.md

 institute:
   - Microsoft Research Cambridge
   - Microsoft Research Cambridge
-date: Sunday 15 November 2017
+date: Wednesday 25 October 2017
 abstract: |
   This document compares the Concept-C# system of concept (typeclass) based bounded polymorphism with that of other languages.
 It also compares